LGS-Tech/sentinel-beacon-app/README.md

 This project follows a feature-branch workflow to keep `main` stable and reduce merge conflicts.
 We should be able to work efficiently and know see all changes made to the code more clearly:

+### Linking backend

+The changes to backend are inside backend/new.
+In your terminal,

+'''bash
+cd backend/new
+cp .env.example .env
+npm install
+node server.js
+'''

+Then in your .env file, paste in the MONGO_URI string that has been shared on the main chat.
+Then in a separate window (to keep your server running),

+'''bash
+cd ..
+cd expo-app
+cd .env.example .env
+'''

+Then in your .env file, put your local IP address into the string which you can find using your terminal (e.g., 192.161.1.80).
+MAKE SURE YOU PUT BOTH .env FILES IN YOUR .gitignore.
+DO NOT PUSH WITHOUT DOING THIS, I WILL PROVIDE SUPPORT IF NEEDED Let me know if there's any issues!

 ### 1. Sync With Main
 Firstly ensure your local `main` branch is up to date: